 Cost of Living

-- Wage growth continues to slow.
-Annual growth in employees' average earnings in Great Britain was 3.6% for regular earnings (excluding bonuses) and 3.8% for total earnings (including bonuses) in December 2025 to February 2026.
+- Annual growth in employees' average earnings in Great Britain was 3.4% for regular earnings (excluding bonuses), and 4.1% for total earnings (including bonuses) in January to March 2026.

 Business Conditions

-- The latest results from Wave 154 of the Business Insights and Conditions Survey (BICS), which was live from 6 to 19 April 2026, suggest that business conditions have become more challenging due to the conflict in the Middle East.
+- The latest results from Wave 156 of the Business Insights and Conditions Survey (BICS), which was live from 4 to 17 May 2026, suggest that business conditions remain challenging due to several factors including the ongoing conflict in the Middle East.

-- The latest business insolvencies data shows that in March 2026 there were a total of 2,138 company insolvencies in England and Wales, 3% higher than the number registered in the previous year (2,080 in March 2025), and 13% lower than the number registered three years previously (2,470 in March 2023).
+- The latest business insolvencies data shows that in April 2026 there were a total of 2,171 company insolvencies in England and Wales, 5% higher than the number registered in the previous year (2,060 in April 2025), and 29% higher than the number registered three years previously (1,685 in April 2023).
 The main concern around company and individual insolvencies are associated issues such as mental health and homelessness.

 Labour Market

-- The UK employment rate for people aged 16 to 64 years was estimated at 75.0% in December 2025 to February 2026.
-This is down in the latest quarter but largely unchanged compared with estimates of a year ago.
+- The UK employment rate for people aged 16 to 64 years was estimated at 75.0% in January to March 2026.
+This is largely unchanged on the year but up 0.1 percentage points on the latest quarter.

-- The UK unemployment rate for people aged 16 years and over was estimated at 4.9% in December 2025 to February 2026.
-This is down in the latest quarter but above estimates of a year ago.
+- The UK unemployment rate for people aged 16 years and over was estimated at 5.0% in January to March 2026.
+This is up 0.5 percentage points on the year but down 0.2 percentage points on the latest quarter.

-- The UK economic inactivity rate for people aged 16 to 64 years was estimated at 21.0% in December 2025 to February 2026.
-This is up in the latest quarter but below estimates of a year ago.
+- The UK economic inactivity rate for people aged 16 to 64 years was estimated at 20.9% in January to March 2026.
+This is down 0.4 percentage points on the year but up 0.1 percentage points on the latest quarter.

 Conclusion

-- In conclusion, clearly the ongoing conflicts across the world are starting to have an increased impact on the UK and local economy.
-We are seeing more businesses impacted by issues such as price rises and supply chain constraints, which in turn is leading increasing cost of living issues for our residents.
-Both our businesses and residents will therefore need increased support during this time of heightened global instability.
+- The local elections saw further political change, while the King announced a series of new policies from Government.
+This all comes at a time when political and economic uncertainty across the world is continuing to impact the UK and local economy.
+We continue to see many businesses impacted by issues such as price rises and supply chain constraints impacting turnover, which in turn is leading to increased cost of living issues for our residents.
+Both our businesses and residents therefore need increased support during this time of heightened global instability.

-- It is positive that the UK economy grew faster than expected in February prior to the Iran war, but the war in Iran is expected to impact the economy at least in the short-term due to the associated energy shock.
+- It is positive that the UK economy grew more than expected in the first quarter of the year which included the first month of the Iran war, but it is expected that growth will be impacted up to the end of 2026 by the war due to the associated energy shock.

 - Alongside rising global uncertainty and the introduction of new business-related UK taxes, many businesses are seeing their turnover impacted by longer-term issues including high interest rates and energy prices, increased commodity costs, wage pressures, supply-chain disruption, lower consumer confidence, and some labour market challenges.

-- The labour market continues to loosen, with wage growth slowing and those in employment declining.
-This all comes at a time when job vacancies have seen a long-term decline to their lowest level since early 2021, with the challenging economic conditions meaning more businesses have reduced recruitment and made redundancies, therefore it will be more challenging for those looking for work to find work.
+- The labour market continues to loosen, with wage growth slowing and payrolled employees declining.
+This comes at a time when job vacancies have seen a long-term decline to their lowest level in five years, with the challenging economic conditions meaning more businesses have reduced recruitment and made redundancies, therefore it will be more challenging for those looking for work to find work.

 - During these challenging times we need to continue to support those still struggling with the cost-of-living, residents to transition into work and viable businesses to survive and grow.